 CD's have much lower returns that long-term investing in the stock market but typically have better rates than a standard savings account and are a great place to keep money you need within 5 years e.g. savings for a house or other short-term goals.

 A CD is also a great place to keep your emergency fund as they are easy to liquidate.
 Be sure to find out about the terms if you choose to take your money out early.

 An extra $100 in your emergency fund can help you weather a financial storm or unplanned life circumstance. e.g. your car breakdown, a medical co-pay, a job loss etc. Ideally, your emergency fund should be able to cover 3 to 6 months of your basic living expenses and $100 can inch you closer to that goal if you haven't reached it already.
 Click here to learn more about building one.

 Paying off your debt quickly, especially high-interest debt, can save you a ton of money in interest payments, so why not take that $100 and put it towards your debt repayment plan?
 Learn more about debt repayment strategies here.
 Your goal should be to pay more than the minimum payments required on your debt each month (as much more than the minimums as you can).
 This way you can get rid of your debt faster and then once your debts are gone, you can then put the money towards things you really want to do, savings and investing.

 Invest in personal finance books or an online course

 When it comes to developing good financial habits and learning what actions to take to become financially successful, investing in personal finance books or a personal finance course is an excellent idea.

-There's no knowledge lost and books and course will keep your finances and your financially success at the top of your mind as well as motivate and inspire you to keep working towards your goals.
-Many online courses also allow you to join a community of like minded people that you can learn and network with too.
-Be sure to check out my ultimate books list here.
+There's no knowledge lost and books and course will keep your finances and your financial success at the top of your mind as well as motivate and inspire you to keep working towards your goals.
+Many online courses also allow you to join a community of like-minded people that you can learn and network with too.
+Be sure to check out the ultimate Clever Girl book list here.